 - If you want to clone a line, set the caret at this line line.
 To clone an arbitrary piece of code, select it in the editor.

-- The duplicated line is inserted below the original line; the duplicated inline selection is inserted to the right of the original
+- The duplicated line or multi-line selection is inserted below the original line or selection; the duplicated inline selection is inserted to the right of the original.

 - If you have duplicated a selection, the selection stays at the clone.
 If necessary, you can press Ctrl+Shift+Alt and then use arrow keys to move the clone to the desired position.